 With an Airwallex Business Account, you can set up a multi-currency business account in moments and start sending and receiving CNY immediately.
 You’ll access all the perks of a digital business account, plus market-beating exchange rates and multi-currency virtual payment cards.

-Airwallex offers integrations with your preferred accounting software, such as Xero, QuickBooks, or NetSuite.
+Airwallex offers integrations with your preferred accounting software, including Xero, QuickBooks, and NetSuite.
 This means that your CNY transactions are logged automatically to your CNY account, so you can keep track of your revenue and expenses wherever you go.

-If your team has company expenses or frequently travels to China (or anywhere else in the world), you can also issue multi-currency Visa Corporate Cards.
-These cards allow you to pay from already held balances, eliminating the fees commonly incurred with foreign currency exchanges.
+If your team incurs company expenses or frequently travels to China (or elsewhere in the world), you can also issue multi-currency Visa Corporate Cards.
+These cards enable you to pay from existing balances, eliminating the fees commonly incurred with foreign currency exchanges.

 Get started with Airwallex today to streamline your vendor payment process to Chinese suppliers and expand into the Chinese market.
 A product specialist can explain how an Airwallex Global Account can help you avoid the tedious conversion process between CNY and CNH.
 Get in touch today.